Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

   - Alternatively, you can temporarily use the modified library while merging back the bug fix into the library (be aware of the license).
 Once the community has accepted the fix, you can update and remove the local code​.

 - If no other solution is feasible and a modification is absolutely required (or: the costs of alternative solutions are very high), the source code should be 'adopted' (if permitted by its license) and put into a designated area in a version control system.
 The modification should be documented so that it can be re-applied whenever a newer version of the library is made available.

+### 12. Replacing a library
+There can be multiple reasons that require discarding a library and replacing it with another; e.g. since the previous library has high vulnerability risks that are unlikely to be fixed soon, because of licensing issues, or since the library is very much outdated and is no longer being maintained.

+In _most_ cases, locally [hmm] rebuilding a common functionality is not the best option: just assume that doing that will take much more time than expected, and will also require you to maintain the code in the future.
+So looking for an alternative library is most likely the best choice.

+- need to identify all the locations in the application that use the library
+- how about a new interface? it may be useful to build a wrapper around the newly adopted library that mimics the old interface.

 ## Where OSH/Sigrid fits in your workflow (going-concern)  [ROUGH DRAFT]